dustinsummers/iothub/README.md

 version, and it will cause their setup script to crash.
 Simply go into the .bashprofile file and put a '#' in front of the path variable (if it contains a path to anaconda)

-On a MAC, open up a terminal and navigate to the iothub\installation\mac folder
+On a MAC, open up a terminal and navigate to the iothub/installation/mac folder

-Run the following commands to run the setup script
+Run the setup script, which will install the pip azure iothub packages onto your system.
 ```bash
 ./setup.sh
 ```

-This script installs the Azure IoTHub SDK to your system, along with all other necessary files.
-It takes ~3 minutes for it to run through everything, so grab some coffee.

-Once it's complete, run the installation file
+Once it's complete, run the installation file, which will install iothub onto your platform
 ```bash
 ./install.sh
 ```